 Color accuracy is very important for digital art and editing.
 As an artist you want your display to produce color-accurate images so that you can work on these tablets on a professional level.

-The Samsung Galaxy Tab S6 has the color accuracy of 122% sRGB and Apple iPad Pro has 112% sRGB which is pretty good in both the cases.
+The Samsung Galaxy Tab S6 has a color accuracy of 122% sRGB and Apple iPad Pro has 112% sRGB which is pretty good in both cases.

 For reference, most of the laptop display in the market comes with a display brightness in the range of 300-350 nits.
 So it is safe to say both these tablets are very bright and can be comfortably used in challenging situations such as: under direct Sunlight.

 The real winner of the brightness is the 12.9 inch iPad Pro.
 The 12.9 inch iPad Pro uses a mini-LED screen that has a sustained brightness of 1000 nits and a peak brightness of massive 1600 nits.

 So if you are someone who often uses these tablets outdoors, get the 12.9 inch iPad Pro (check on Amazon).

 Display Size – Small and Handy or Bigger and Better

 The Samsung Galaxy Tab is available in 10.5-inch screen size, whereas the Apple iPad Pro comes with 11 inch and 12.9-inch screen.

 If portability is your priority then you should definitely go for the smaller tablet.
 As they are more convenient to use in crowded outdoor spaces like cafes, flights or metros.